 Brand concept examples

-You can build a brand concept for any type of brand.
+You can build a brand concept or product concept for any type of brand.
 Here’s an example of a B2B brand concept.

 The same brand concept model also works for healthcare brands